PARTNER WITH TOM

 Welcome existing real estate licensees or those interested in becoming a real estate licensee in Massachusetts.
 I am offering a unique opportunity for the right individual(s) or teams to partner with me to start their own affiliated real estate brokerage in Massachusetts.
 We have provided below an overview of our philosophy and approach to real estate.

 As broker/owner of Homebuyer Advisors LLC, my vision is for Massachusetts Homebuyers to have access to True Loyal Agents™ in every town throughout Massachusetts.
+I am willing to hire agents to act as exclusive buyer agents with my company and for those who want more, I’ll help you start your own affiliated brokerage.

 What is a True Loyal Agent™?